Skip to Content

 ah_touch_countTotal number of recorded visits5

-For additional fields including latest-non-direct touch (ah_lnd_*), drill-down fields, raw UTM parameters, and ad click IDs, see the full Field Reference.
+For more fields — latest-non-direct touch (ah_lnd_*), drill-down fields, raw UTM parameters, ad click IDs — see the full Field Reference.

 Custom Field Mapping